 (any student not currently enrolled at the College of Charleston)

 Registration opened for visiting undergraduate students on March 22, 2016 and continues until the drop/add period for each session.
 To access our Summer Semester 2016 Academic Calendar please click here.
-Registration can be completed by submitting the online application and registration forms.
+Registration can be completed by submitting our online application and registration forms here.

 (incoming freshmen, transfers, readmits, and fall applicants still awaiting an admission decision)

 All incoming students should be advised before filling out a summer application.
 All student athletes should contact Keith Merritt in Athletics at 843.953.1837 for advising.
-Incoming ROAR scholars should contact Tom Holcombe at 843.953.6434 for advising and incoming Honors students should contact Bryan Ganaway in the Honors College at 843.953.3916.
-All other incoming students, please contact the Academic Advising and Planning Center at 843.953.5981 before applying for any summer terms.
+Incoming Honors students should contact Bryan Ganaway in the Honors College at 843.953.3916.
+All other incoming students, please call the Academic Advising and Planning Center at 843.953.5981 before applying for any summer terms.
 Once advised and your summer application is complete, you may then follow the directions above for visiting students.

 Auditors receive no grade or hours for credit; however a record of their participation will appear on the college transcript.
 Students who wish to audit classes should register for those classes prior to the first day of class following the same procedures as if taking the classes for graded credit.
 They must pick up an audit form from the Registrar’s Office or print it online, take it to be signed by the course instructor on the first day of class and return it to the Registrar’s Office during drop/add for each term of enrollment.
 Payment is due upon registration.
 There is no reduction in tuition for auditing.